 There are all types of bows in many different styles made of everything from wood to super polymers.
-But none of those are anything new, the technology has been around for as much as 70,000 years.
+But none of those is anything new; the technology has been around for as much as 70,000 years.
 But the SAS Tactical Survival Bow is just a bit of a different creature entirely.

 Unlike standard bows, this bow made by Survival Archery Systems folds down instead of coming apart when taking it down.
-It measures only 21” long when stored so you can fit it just about anywhere.
+It measures only 21″ long when stored so that you can fit it anywhere.

 Who should be Interested in the SAS Tactical Survival Bow?

 This is not a bow for the range or competitions, this is a bow for when you are in serious need of the tool, and it happens to be what you have at hand.
 The SAS survival bow is not a weekend recreational tool.
 If you are regularly in the backwoods and want something that can see you through should the need arise, this could be the bow for you!